theroyal2504/Bike-Parts-sales/README.md

               Which Country purchased the highest number of accessories?
               → Use "Country by Accessories" data for analysis.
 Questions:3
-              which  State are salling the most products, and what are their total sales ?
+              which  State are salling the most products, and what are their total sales Revenue ?